RAHULTK123/PostureDetection-Project/README.md

 3. Run the application: `python main_2.py`

 ### Mobile App

+**Option 1: Install Pre-built APK**
+1. Download the APK from `mobile-app/releases/app-release.apk`
+2. Install on your Android device (requires enabling "Unknown Sources")
+3. See `mobile-app/releases/README.md` for detailed installation instructions

+**Option 2: Build from Source**
 1. Navigate to `mobile-app/`
 2. Open in Android Studio
 3. Build and run on an Android device or emulator